 Bard has pledged to achieve climate neutrality by 2035.

-By signing the Carbon Commitment (formerly ACUPCC) in 2009, President Bostein agreed to launch an ambitious and important process to achieve carbon neutrality and "actions to make climate neutrality and sustainability a part of the curriculum and other educational experience for all students."
+By signing the ACUPCC Climate Commitment, now Carbon Commitment, in 2008, President Botstein agreed to launch an ambitious and important process to achieve carbon neutrality at the college and "actions to make climate neutrality and sustainability a part of the curriculum and other educational experience for all students."
 The Carbon Commitment asks that we take deliberate and systematic steps to begin this process, and lays out a prescribed timeline.
 Bard has prepared annual greenhouse gas inventories, a Climate Action Plan, and Progress Reports.

 Visit Bard's AASHE STARS report submission for more information.

-The main Bard campus in Annandale comprises about 130 buildings totaling 1,160,000 sq. ft.
+The main Bard campus in Annandale comprises about 155 buildings totaling 1,260,000 sq. ft.
 In addition to the main campus, in 2016 Bard acquired the nearby Montgomery Place property.
 The campus has support infrastructure such as street and path lighting, facilities for fresh water distribution, a site for receiving and treating sewage, and a fleet of maintenance and security vehicles.

-In order to provide occupants with electrical power; thermal comfort (space heating and cooling); hot water; food and domestic services; and safety and security, the operation and maintenance of campus facilities annually consumes about: VIEW MORE >>
+In order to provide occupants with electrical power; thermal comfort (space heating and cooling); hot water; food and domestic services; and safety and security, the operation and maintenance of campus facilities consumes about (based on fiscal year 2017-2018 data):

 Path to Net-Zero Energy